Spontaneous orbital magnetization of mesoscopic dipole dimers: Nanoparticle dimer modeling

 We consider a dimer of spherical metallic, nonmagnetic nanoparticles with radii $a_i$ ($i=1,2$).
 The dimer is aligned along the $z$ axis, and we call $d$ the center-to-center interparticle distance (see Fig.~\ref{fig:sketch_dimer}).
 Each individual nanoparticle is assumed to carry a magnetic moment $\boldsymbol{\mathcal{M}}_i$ due to the orbital response to the effective field $\mathbf{H}_i$ seen by nanoparticle $i$.
 The functional form of

-depends on the model adopted to describe the electron dynamics within each nanoparticle, one example of it being given by Eq.~\eqref{eq:M_QM}.
+depends on the model adopted to describe the electron dynamics within each nanoparticle, one example of it being given in Appendix \ref{app:PRB18}.
 This choice is crucial and will be thoroughly discussed in the sequel.
 The total magnetic moment per particle (TMMPP) of the dimer reads $\mathbf{m}=\sum_{i=1}^{2}\boldsymbol{\mathcal{M}}_i/{2}$.
 The effective magnetic field

-acting on the $i^\mathrm{th}$ nanoparticle is given by the external applied field $\mathbf{H}$ and the contribution generated by the other nanoparticle through the magnetic dipole--dipole interaction.\footnote{Note that we consider interparticle separation distances $d\gtrsim3a$ so that we can disregard higher multipolar terms in the interaction.
-Such a criterion was numerically verified in Ref.~\cite{park04_PRB} for oscillating electric dipoles in the context of localized surface plasmon resonances and used in Refs.~\cite{brand15_PRB, brand16_PRB, downi17_PRB} when, similarly to this work, a nanoparticle dimer was considered as the building block of larger assemblies.} Here and in the sequel of the paper, hats designate unit vectors.
+acting on the $i$th nanoparticle is given by the external applied field $\mathbf{H}$ and the contribution generated by the other nanoparticle through the magnetic dipole--dipole interaction.\footnote{Note that we consider interparticle separation distances $d\gtrsim3a$ so that we can disregard higher multipolar terms in the interaction.
+Such a criterion was numerically verified in Ref.~\cite{park04_PRB} for oscillating electric dipoles in the context of localized surface plasmon resonances and used in Refs.~\cite{brand15_PRB, brand16_PRB, downi17_PRB} when, similarly to this work, a nanoparticle dimer was considered as the building block of larger assemblies.
+The induced field in Eq.~\eqref{eq:H_i} is evaluated at the nanoparticle center, since that value corresponds to the averaged field over its spherical volume \cite{Jackson}.} Here and in the sequel of the paper, hats designate unit vectors.

 Expressions \eqref{eq:M_i} and \eqref{eq:H_i} thus represent a system of equations for the expectation values of the magnetizations $\boldsymbol{\mathcal{M}}_i$ that must be solved self-consistently.
 In such an approach, one disregards fluctuations of the magnetization around its thermal expectation value, assuming that the latter is the result of a large number of contributions, consistent with the large magnetizations of hundreds of Bohr magnetons $\mu_\mathrm{B}$ that can occur in an individual nanoparticle \cite{gomez18_PRB} (see also Appendix \ref{app:PRB18}, and in particular Fig.~\ref{fig:M_1NP}).
 A heuristic model for the magnetic behavior of two paramagnetic systems including thermal fluctuations presented in Appendix \ref{app:dimer} points to the validity of the approach based on Eqs.\ \eqref{eq:M_i} and \eqref{eq:H_i}.